ufal/whisper_streaming/README.md

 The code whisper_online.py is nicely commented, read it as the full documentation.

 This pseudocode describes the interface that we suggest for your implementation.
-You can implement e.g. audio from mic or stdin, server-client, etc.
+You can implement any features that you need for your application.

 ```
 from whisper_online import *